New constraints on light vectors coupled to anomalous currents

 In this Letter, we have pointed out the phenomenological consequences of energy-enhanced longitudinal mode production, for light vectors coupling to anomalous SM currents.
 Such models have been considered for a variety of purposes in previous literature, but anomalous processes were overlooked.
 Taking the example of a light vector coupled to baryon number, we showed that anomalous production can place stronger coupling constraints over a wide mass range.
 We discuss these points in more depth in a companion paper~\cite{Dror:2017nsg}, and also derive improved constraints on vectors coupled to SM currents that are broken by tree-level processes.

 \paragraph*{Acknowledgments:} We thank Masha Baryakhtar, Jesse Thaler, and Yue Zhao for helpful discussions.
-We thank Yotam Soreq for pointing out numerical errors in the plot of v1 and Felix Yu for improving the anomalon bounds.
+We thank Yotam Soreq for pointing out numerical errors in the plot of v1, and Felix Yu for improving the anomalon bound as well as pointing out a factor-4 error in our original equation~\ref{eq4}.
 Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Economic Development \& Innovation.